DevNoahF/DevNoahF/README.md

 👋 Hi!
 My name is Noah Franco, I'm 20 years old and I'm from the countryside of São Paulo, Brazil.
 🎓 I'm currently in my 2nd year of Computer Science at Unimar.
 💡 I've always been curious about technology — from how hardware works to the logic behind code.
-☕ Lately, I've been focusing on Java, aiming to specialize in backend development while strengthening my understanding of data structures and object-oriented programming.
+☕ Lately, I've been focusing on Java, aiming to specialize in backend development.
 👍 I'm always open to learning new things, collaborating on projects, and sharing experiences!